AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 | /oak:index/cqPageLucene  | Yes  | Yes  | No  |
 | /oak:index/cqPageLucene-2  | Yes  | No  | Yes  |

-### Limitations {#limitations}
+### Current Limitations {#current-limitations}

 Index management is currently only supported for indexes of type `lucene`.

-### Removing an Index {#removing-an-index}

-If an index is to be removed in a later version of the application, you can define an empty index (an index with no data to index), with a new name.
-For example purposes, you can name it `/oak:index/acme.product-custom-3`.
-This replaces the index `/oak:index/acme.product-custom-2`.
-Once `/oak:index/acme.product-custom-2` is removed by the system, the empty index `/oak:index/acme.product-custom-3` can then also be removed.

 ### Adding an Index {#adding-an-index}

-To add an index named "/oak:index/acme.product-custom-1" to be used in a new version of the application and later, the index needs to be configured as follows:
+To add an index named `/oak:index/acme.product-custom-1` to be used in a new version of the application and later, the index needs to be configured as follows:

 `acme.product-1-custom-1`